BlameTroi/aoc-solutions/README.md

 This is about practice and habit.
 I'll certainly learn other things along the way, but the goal is to keep the fingers moving writing code.

+## Progress

+Year    Stars
+2015    50
+2016
+2017
+2018
+2019
+2020
+2021
+2022    30
+2023    22
+2024

+## TODO

+Some text files are in org format, some in markdown, but I'll be slowly converting verything to plain text.
+Neither org nor markdown really get it done for me.

 ## Project Structure

 root